zyf2008Neptune/CommonLibSSE-NG/README.md

 * `commonlibsse-ng-se`: Supports pre-AE executables (1.5.x) only.
 * `commonlibsse-ng-vr`: Supports VR only.
 * `commonlibsse-ng-flatrim`: Support for SE/AE, but not VR.
-* `commonlibsse-ng-prebuilt`: A prebuilt binary for CommonLibSSE NG, avoids the overhead of compiling it.
-Recommended to be used only with `x64-windows-static-md` triplet (or equivalent custom one), but can also be used with `x64-windows-static` (or custom equivalent) if your project links against a compatible version of the MSVC 2022 CRT.

 The runtime-specific ports will not attempt to dynamically lookup the version of Skyrim at runtime, and will enable access to reverse engineered content that is specific to that version of Skyrim and non-portable (i.e. it does not exist